 Hospitals and long-term care facilities may be needed for situations where specific treatment is necessary, but most often people with a terminal illness need only comfort care.
 With some accommodations, home visits, and support services, those who are approaching the end of their life can remain at home.

-While many of us would prefer to die at home, only about a third actually do.
-Women, younger people, and minority groups are less likely to die at home.
-People who live further from a hospital are more likely to die at home.
+Although 60%-70% of us would prefer to die at home, only about a third actually do.
+Women, younger people, and minority groups are less likely to die at home, while people who live further from a hospital are more likely to die at home.
 There are many reasons to choose to die at home.

 - Dying in a familiar setting, especially when surrounded by those you love, can be a more peaceful and dignified experience than dying in a hospital or nursing home.
 It is much more likely that your wishes will be carried out when you are at home.

 - Cultural and spiritual needs related to death are easier to observe at home, especially if it involves gatherings of family members that may not fit or be permitted into a hospital or nursing home room.